nf-core/viralrecon/docs/output.md

 [Kraken 2](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual) is a sequence classifier that assigns taxonomic labels to DNA sequences.
 Kraken 2 examines the k-mers within a query sequence and uses the information within those k-mers to query a database.
 That database maps k-mers to the lowest common ancestor (LCA) of all genomes known to contain a given k-mer.

 We used a Kraken 2 database in this workflow to filter out reads specific to the host genome.
-The remainder of the reads are then passed to numerous de novo assembly algorithms in order to reconstruct the viral genome assembly.
+The remainder of the reads are then passed to numerous *de novo* assembly algorithms in order to reconstruct the viral genome.

 **Output files:**